-- NOTE 1: The list is a guideline.
+NOTE 1: The list is a guideline.
 The following courses may be applied toward your degree at the institution where you plan to transfer.
-Consult an advisor or counselor for general education and recommended courses/electives for this transfer track, or consult the appropriate advising guide on the HCC website (http://www.hccfl.edu/ssem/advising-guides.aspx). - NOTE 2: †IDS 2891, Connections is required for graduation. - NOTE 3: Common Course Prerequisites recommended by the State for successful transfer to the university are marked with an asterisk (). - NOTE 4: The associate in arts degree may be awarded upon satisfactory completion of 60 credit hours.
+Consult an advisor or counselor for general education and recommended courses/electives for this transfer track.

+NOTE 3: Common Course Prerequisites recommended by the State for successful transfer to the university are marked with an asterisk ().

+NOTE 4: The associate in arts degree may be awarded upon satisfactory completion of 60 credit hours.
 Students are advised to complete the below planned program in order to transfer into a similar program at senior institutions.

+NOTE 5: SLS 1106 is required for all first-time-college-students.
+Please see an advisor for more information.

-YEAR I - First Semester CHM 1025 CHM 1025L †ENC 1101 College Algebra 3 cr. †MAC 1105 †SPC 1608 YEAR I - Second Semester †ENC 1102 CHM 2045 CHM 2045L †MAC 1140 YEAR I - Third Semester †CGS 1160 CHM 2046 CHM 2046L †MAC 1114 Trigonometry 3 cr.
-YEAR II - First Semester †ARH 1000 Understanding Visual Art or HUM 1020, Introduction to Humanities or †LIT 2000, Introduction to Literature or †MUL 1010, Introduction to Music or †PHI 1010, Introduction to Philosophy or THE 1000, Introduction to Theatre Arts..
-3 cr. †BSC 2010 †BSC 2010L Elementary Statistics 3 cr. †STA 2023 YEAR II - Second Semester †BSC 2011 2011L †BSC
+YEAR I - First Semester CHM 1025 CHM 1025L †ENC 1101 †MAC 1105 †SPC 1608 YEAR I - Second Semester †ENC 1102 CHM 2045 CHM 2045L †MAC 1140 YEAR I - Third Semester †CGS 1160 CHM 2046 CHM 2046L †MAC 1114 YEAR II - First Semester †ARH Understanding Visual Art or HUM 1020, Introduction to Humanities or †LIT 2000, Introduction to Literature or †MUL 1010, Introduction to Music or †PHI 1010, Introduction to Philosophy or THE 1000, Introduction to Theatre Arts..
+3 cr. †BSC 2010 †BSC 2010L †STA 2023 YEAR II - Second Semester †BSC 2011 †BSC 2011L

-†ECO 2023 Principles of Microeconomics .
-3 cr. - Introduction to Sociology or †PSY 2012, General Psychology Humanities General Education
+†ECO 2023 Principles of Microeconomics 3 cr.

+†SYG 2000 Introduction to Sociology or †PSY 2012, General Psychology 3 cr.

+• Humanities General Education

-AA • Anthropology Transfer Track AA.ANT (60 credit hours)
+AA • Anthropology Transfer Track

+AA.ANT (60 credit hours)

 - NOTE 1: The list is a guideline.
 The following courses may be applied toward your degree at the institution where you plan to transfer.
-Consult an advisor or counselor for general education and recommended courses/electives for this transfer track, or consult the appropriate advising guide on the HCC website (http://www.hccfl.edu/ssem/advising-guides.aspx). - NOTE 2: †IDS 2891, Connections is required for graduation. - NOTE 3: Common Course Prerequisites recommended by the State for successful transfer to the university are marked with an asterisk (). - NOTE 4: The associate in arts degree may be awarded upon satisfactory completion of 60 credit hours.
+Consult an advisor or counselor for general education and recommended courses/electives for this transfer track. - NOTE 2: †IDS 2891, Connections is required for graduation. - NOTE 3: Common Course Prerequisites recommended by the State for successful transfer to the university are marked with an asterisk (). - NOTE 4: The associate in arts degree may be awarded upon satisfactory completion of 60 credit hours.
 Students are advised to complete the below planned program in order to transfer into a similar program at senior institutions.